hmac/kite/docs/typechecking.md

 Typechecking
 ============

-Lam's type system is pretty much identical to Haskell 98, but written from scratch for simplicity, clarity and (eventually) speed.
-GHC has many complex type extensions that Lam intentionally avoids.
+Kite's type system is pretty much identical to Haskell 98, but written from scratch for simplicity, clarity and (eventually) speed.
+GHC has many complex type extensions that Kite intentionally avoids.

 The original design of the typechecker was built around a clone of the implementation in Typing Haskell in Haskell by Mark P Jones (from here on,